VedikaPP/VedikaPP/README.md

 ## 👩‍💻 About Me

-I am a **motivated B.Tech Computer Science and Engineering student** with a strong passion for **software development, full-stack web technologies, and real-world problem solving**.

 I enjoy building **responsive, user-centric applications**, working with **databases**, and writing **clean, maintainable code**.
 I am continuously strengthening my skills in modern technologies and actively preparing for a career as a **Software Engineer**.

 ---